natelandau/shell-scripting-templates/README.md

 ## What's here

 * **etc/** - Many of my scripts and shared functions call for configuration files.
 These configs are saved here.
-More information is in the folder's `README`.
-* **lib/** - My shared scripting libraries that are used throughout my other scripts.
-More information is in the folder's `README`.
+* **lib/** - Shared functions and libraries that are used throughout the scripts.
-* **macControl/** - A collection of Scripts used by Mac applications.
-For example: Allow [ControlPlane][8] to run a key command.
-* **setupScripts/** - This directory contains my scripts that configure new computers from scratch.
-Detailed information is in the folder's `README`.These scripts perform such tasks as:
+* **setupScripts/** - Scripts that configure new Mac computers from scratch.
+These scripts perform such tasks as:
 	* Insalling [Homebrew][1] & associated packages
 	* Installing mac applications using [Homebrew Cask][2]
-	* Configuring OSX
+	* Configuring OSX to my liking
 	* Syncing user preferences and files using [Mackup][3]
 	* Installing [RVM][4] and associated Gems
 	* Pushing a new SSH key to Github
-* **syncScripts/** - I use [RSYNC][5] and [Unison][6] all the time to sync various computers, drives, and servers.
-More information is in the folder's `README`.
+* **syncScripts/** - Scripts which use [RSYNC][5] and [Unison][6] to keep different directories and computers in sync.

 ## Usage
-Each of the directories has its own README file which describes in more depth how to use the script(s) contained within.
+Each of the directories has its own `README` describing in more depth how to use the files contained within.
 Most of the scripts here won't work without the scripting utilities in `lib/`.

 ## Versioning

-This project implements the Semantic Versioning guidelines.
+This project implements the [Semantic Versioning][7] guidelines.

 Releases will be numbered with the following format: